-The Oklahoma Center for Community and Justice (OCCJ) is a human relations organization solely dedicated to acheiving respect and understanding for all people through education, advocacy and dialogue.
+The Oklahoma Center for Community and Justice (OCCJ) is a human relations organization solely dedicated to achieving respect and understanding for all people through education, advocacy and dialogue.
 Our vision is to eliminate bias, bigotry and racism in our state, in our generation

 Our programs reach a broad range of ages, from second graders through adults, and are focused on recognizing and celebrating both our differences and our shared humanity.
 Our programs are a strong thread in the fabric of Oklahoma, weaving through the decades, touching and changing thousands of lives, making our city and our state a better place to live.

 With the support of key business, community, education and religious leaders, OCCJ became an organization independent of the national organization in 2005.
 OCCJ is now better prepared and equipped to define and address issues in which Oklahomans want to be involved.

 OCCJ is the leading organization in advocating the rights and ethical treatment of all people.
 OCCJ’s work contributes greatly to healthy, educated and empowered communities.
 Underlying all the economic and social challenges that communities face are the very basic, and often difficult, human relations issues that OCCJ is uniquely positioned to help resolve.

 We are located at 100 West Fifth Street, LL-1030, Tulsa, OK 74103.
 Phone 918.583.1361 or fax 918.583.1367.

 OCCJ is a member of the National Federation for Just Communities (NFJC).
 Learn more about NFJC at http://www.federationforjustcommunities.org/.